 Creating an Elastic Job agent requires an existing database in Azure SQL Database.
 The agent configures this existing Azure SQL Database as the Job database.

-The Elastic Job agent is free.
+The Elastic Job agent is free for the current preview.
 The job database is billed at the same rate as any database in Azure SQL Database.

 Elastic job database